Smoggert/swagger-generator/README.md

         "smoggert/swagger-generator": "@dev"
     }
 ```
-## !!!
-Prerequisits !!!
+## !!
+Prerequisits !!
-The swagger generator looks through your code based on functions return values and parameters.
+The swagger generator looks through your code based on its controller function's return values and typed arguments.
 If you do no supply any it won't find any.
+The package does not parse PhPDocs.
+The entire reason for this package is to avoid PhpDocs.

-A controller action Should have typed requests, a typed resource as return value and shortname defined middleware.
+**A controller action should have typed requests, a typed resource as return value and shortname defined middleware.**
 This package relies on this strict "linting" to get it's results.
 If you write horrible controllers that cannot be parsed I suggest using this package instead:

 https://github.com/DarkaOnLine/L5-Swagger